-With a lot more traffic, you can afford to make more mistakes and correct them, because you could try out new ideas, new promotions, and new selling techniques.
-With low traffic, you don’t have a lot of room for mistakes; you have to make each sale count.
+With a lot more traffic, you can afford to make more mistakes and correct them, because you could try out new ideas, new promotions, and new sales techniques.
+With low traffic, you don’t have much room for mistakes; you have to make each sale count.

 The main reason people start off or operate their businesses at a less than optimal location is because of the cost.
 Everything comes with a price.

 It may seem like it costs a lot to start off in an excellent location, but it’s worth considering.
-It’s easier to start off in a good location and build from that point than it is to start off with a poor location and then move once you’re successful.
+It’s easier to start off in a good area and build from that point than to start off with a poor location and then move once you’re successful.

-If you have any choice in the location of your business, choose the best one and cut costs in other, less important areas.
-You can improve on the issues you initially cut more easily than you can improve your location.
+If you have any choice in the location of your business, choose the best one, and cut costs in other, less critical areas.

-Another issue to consider about the location is that if you build your business in a good location, the value of your business will increase with your success.
-As you build your business you will also be building an asset.
+Another issue to consider about the location is that if you build your business in a good location, the value of your business’s value will increase with your success.

 Action Steps to Choosing the Best Location for Your Business

 - Evaluate if the business you want to be in or want to have is dependent on “walk-in traffic.”
-If so, then a better location, even if it is more expensive, maybe more worth your while.
+If so, then a better location, even if it is more expensive, is worthwhile.

 - Calculate how much more money is required to pay for the better location.
 Calculate whether the expected sales or profits will be enough to justify the more expensive location.